samkenxstream/SamKenX_pantheon-systems-documentation/source/content/guides/site-portfolio-report/03-faq.md

 Not determined means that the site owner was not specified in the workspace.

-## What Should I Do if the Link to the Site Portfolio Report is Broken?
+## What should I do if the link to the Site Portfolio Report is broken?

 Contact your Pantheon account manager or [submit a support ticket](/guides/support/support-ticket/#organization-dashboard-support-tab) if the link to your Site Portfolio Report is broken.

-## Who Do I Contact for Support?
+## Who do I contact for support?

 Contact your Pantheon account manager or [submit a support ticket](/guides/support/support-ticket/#organization-dashboard-support-tab) if the link to your Site Portfolio Report is broken.